algomo/knowledge-base/docs/docs/widgets/websites-builder/Magento.md

 ![Magento](../images/magento/Untitled%203.png)

-Open your Magento website, and the Algomo chat widget will be loaded along with your Magento bot.
+Open your Magento website, and the Algomo chat widget will be loaded along with your Magento chatbot.